Yes, we’ve heard that one

 If you are pregnant, have medical concerns, or have any condition that could affect your comfort or safety, please consult a healthcare professional before booking.
 This experience is not a substitute for medical care.

-To keep the space comfortable for everyone, please avoid heavy perfumes or colognes and arrive clean.
-Let us know if you have sensitivities or concerns so we can help accommodate you.
+To keep the space comfortable for everyone, avoid heavy perfumes or colognes and arrive clean.
+Let us know if you have sensitivities or concerns so we can accommodate you.